jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 green: make it pass
 ^^^^^^^^^^^^^^^^^^^

-I change the expected value to make the tests pass
+I will make the expected value to make the tests pass

 .. code-block:: python